ergogen/ergogen/roadmap.md

 - Implement `glue.extra`
 - Integration and end2end tests to get coverage to 100%
 - Fix the intersection of parallel lines when gluing
-- Patch mirrored rotations in anchors (and why this hasn't come up yet)
-- Fix filleting for internal regions
 - Add custom fillet implementation that considers line-line connections only